gierens/rft/specification/draft-rft.md

 ## Establishment

-### Connection ID Negotiation

 The connection establishment is and via a two-way handshake and is initiated by the client by sending a packet with connection ID 0.
 The server responds with the UDP packet having reversed IP addresses and ports, containing an RFT packet with the connection ID chosen by the server.
 The server knows all IDs of established connections and must make the new one is unique.

+TODO sequence diagram of this

+### Connection ID Negotiation

 This simple connection establishment is limited to a single handshake at a time per UDP source port.
 If the client wishes to establish multiple over a single port it can attach a ConnectionIdChangeFrame with a proposed connection ID.
 The server then sends back the handshake response to that connection ID and in case the proposal is already used for another connection attaches another ConnectionIdChangeFrame with the new unique connection ID chosen by the server.

+TODO sequence diagram of this

 ### Version Interoperability